okeyproxy2/how-to-use-blockaway-free-web-proxy/README.md

 6. Close the browser tab or window to disconnect from the proxy service when finished.

-Offering unlimited residential proxies, ISP proxies, and datacenter proxies, OkeyProxy caters to diverse personal and business needs, including social network engagement, web scraping, and more.
-Get a 1GB [free proxy trial](https://www.okeyproxy.com/proxy/?link=b63b57) now!

-# Potential Hazards of Using BlockAway
+## Potential Hazards of Using BlockAway

 While BlockAway can aid in accessing blocked content or browsing anonymously, it's important to be mindful of the potential risks that come with free web proxy services.
 Here are some security and privacy concerns to consider before using it: